brucefan1983/NEGF-phonon-1D-matlab/README.md

 ## Features

-* This is a simple but working code for calculating the phonon transmission in 1D homogeneous atomic chain.
+* This is a simple but working code for calculating the phonon transmission in 1D homogeneous atomic chain using the NEGF (nonequilibrium Green's function) method.
+This method is also called the AGF (atomistic Green's function) method.
-* This code is useful for teaching the NEGF method of phonon transport.
+* This code was developed based on the RGF-electron-matlab code: https://github.com/brucefan1983/RGF-electron-matlab.
+So you see that phonon transport is very similar to electron transport.

+## Good references
+* J.-S. Wang et al., "Quantum thermal transport in nanostructures", Eur.
+Phys.
+J. B 62, 381-404 (2008).
+* S. Sadasivam, et al., The atomistic Green's function method for interfacial phonon transport.
+Annual Review of Heat Transfer, 17, 89-145, (2014).

 ## File organizations